NCAA President Mark Emmert stepping down - NewsBreak

 “Throughout my tenure I’ve emphasized the need to focus on the experience and priorities of student-athletes,” Emmert said.
 “I am extremely proud of the work of the Association over the last 12 years and especially pleased with the hard work and dedication of the national office staff here in Indianapolis.”

-The NCAA remains the biggest governing body in college athletics, but it has been under sharp criticism for years as too heavyhanded and even out of date with Emmert serving as the prime target.Over 60 tons of ground beef recalled
+The NCAA remains the biggest governing body in college athletics, but it has been under sharp criticism for years as too heavyhanded and even out of date with Emmert serving as the prime target.Julius Jones supporters holding prayer vigil after Gov. Stitt grants parole to former cop who murdered woman with crossbow

 “With the significant transitions underway within college sports, the timing of this decision provides the Association with consistent leadership during the coming months plus the opportunity to consider what will be the future role of the president,” DeGioia said.
 “It also allows for the selection and recruitment of the next president without disruption.”